 Sometimes all you need is a fun outdoor game for kids to play to release built-up energy and have a blast.
 Plus, the health benefits of playing outside can’t be beat.
 Players get to run around and yell, and nannies and parents love outdoor games because they stave off boredom and help create tired kids for bedtime.
-Set outdoor games up for parties or just for a good time with family and friends in the yard.
+Set outdoor activities and games up for parties or just for a good time with family and friends in the yard.

-For toddlers and preschool kids
+Outside games for toddlers and preschool kids